 Practice of Medicine

-In 1986, Congress enacted the Emergency Medical Treatment & Labor Act (EMTALA) to ensure public access to emergency services regardless of ability to pay.
-Section 1867 of the Social Security Act imposes specific obligations on Medicare-participating hospitals that offer emergency services to provide a medical screening examination (MSE) when a request is made for examination or treatment for an emergency medical condition (EMC), including active labor, regardless of an individual's ability to pay.
+The Emergency Medical Treatment & Labor Act (EMTALA) ensures public access to emergency services regardless of a patient’s ability to pay.
+EMTALA imposes specific obligations on Medicare-participating hospitals that offer emergency services to provide a medical screening examination (MSE) when a request is made for examination or treatment for an emergency medical condition (EMC), including active labor, again without regard to an individual's ability to pay.
 Hospitals are required to provide stabilizing treatment for patients with EMCs.
-If a hospital is unable to stabilize a patient within its capability, or if the patient requests, an appropriate transfer should be implemented.
+If a hospital isn’t capable of stabilizing a patient, or if the patient requests, the hospital may transfer the patient to another appropriate facility.

-Within the EMTALA statute, there are provisions that apply directly to physicians, such as physicians who are “on-call” for a hospital.
-These include physicians who refer patients to the hospital and should therefore be familiar with and understand their responsibilities when contacted regarding an emergency department (ED) patient, referral or for outpatient care follow up.
+EMTALA has provisions that apply directly to physicians, such as those who are on call for a hospital.
+Those include physicians who refer patients to the hospital and should be familiar with and understand their responsibilities when contacted regarding an emergency department (ED) patient, referral or for outpatient care follow up.

 Hospitals are required to maintain a list of on-call physicians who can provide the treatment needed to stabilize an emergency medical condition.
-If permitted by hospital policy, an on-call physician may send a licensed non-physician practitioner to assess and help stabilize the patient.
-Keep in mind, the on-call physician is ultimately responsible for providing the needed care for the patient, regardless of who responds.
-Under EMTALA, if the ED physician requests, the on-call physician or his designee (as permitted) must appear in person to assist in stabilizing a patient.
+If permitted by the hospital’s medical staff policy, an on-call physician may send a licensed non-physician practitioner to assess and help stabilize the patient.
+Keep in mind, the on-call physician ultimately is responsible for providing the needed care for the patient, regardless of who responds.
+Under EMTALA regulations, if the ED physician requests a specialist consult in-person, the on-call physician or his designee (as permitted) must appear in person to assist in stabilizing a patient.

-Be familiar with hospital by-laws and medical staff rules and regulations.
-There may be a contractual obligation if the physician is paid to be on-call and is consulted regarding an emergency patient’s care.
-A physician may also waive the right to refuse to see a patient when he or she has agreed to be on-call as a condition of being on the medical staff.
+If you are a physician who has contracted to provide emergency treatment, it’s important to familiarize yourself with hospital by-laws and medical staff rules and regulations.
+There may be a contractual obligation if the physician is paid to be on call and is consulted regarding an emergency patient’s care.
+A physician waives the right to refuse to see a patient when they have agreed to be on call as a condition of being on the medical staff.

-If an on-call physician fails to come in when requested or directs that the patient be transferred instead, both the hospital and physician may be in violation of EMTALA and subject to a fine of up to $104,826 per violation for physicians and hospitals over 100 beds and up to $52,414 per violation for hospitals under 100 beds.
+If an on-call physician fails to come in when requested or directs that the patient be transferred instead, both the hospital and physician may be in violation of EMTALA regulations and subject to a fine over $100,000 per violation for hospitals over 100 beds and over $50,000 per violation for hospitals under 100 beds and on-call physicians.

-- The ED physician relies on the on-call physician’s expertise instead of exercising his or her own judgment in treating the patient
+- The ED physician relies on the on-call physician’s expertise instead of exercising their own judgment in treating the patient

 - The on-call physician interprets patient data such as diagnostics, labs, EKGs or radiology images